Diabloansh/WebscrapingScript/README.md

 You can modify the spider behavior by editing `product_spider.py`:

 - **Resource Blocking**: Modify the `block_unwanted_resources` method to change which resources are blocked
-- **Selectors**: Update CSS selectors if Uniqlo changes their HTML structure
+- **Selectors**: Update CSS selectors if Ecommerce Website changes their HTML structure
 - **Timeout Settings**: Adjust `PageMethod` timeout values for slower connections
 - **Image Resolution**: Change image URL parameters for different resolutions